Sawyer0/promptshield-beta/docs/DeBERTa.md

 # DeBERTa v3 Prompt Injection (ProtectAI) Integration

-This deployment uses a DeBERTa v3-based classifier for Level-3 (semantic) analysis instead of OpenAI or BYOK models.
+This deployment uses a DeBERTa v3-based classifier for Level-3 (semantic) analysis instead of external provider models.
 The analyzer is called via a configurable HTTP inference endpoint and returns only a boolean (flagged) and a numeric confidence (risk score).
 No chain-of-thought is ever returned to users; a short, internal-only rationale is logged for operators.

 ## Environment variables